 I am a Leverhulme Early Career Fellow at the Department of Sociology.
-Prior to starting my fellowship, I worked as a Lecturer in Social Sciences at Bath Spa University teaching modules on Globalization, Global Development and Research Methods.
-I also have extensive experience of working as a Social Development Consultant in the International Development Sector in South Asia, specialising in gender, social exclusion, education and migration for organizations ranging from the World Bank, DFID, Overseas Development Institute and Save the Children, UK.
+In the past I have worked as a Lecturer in Social Sciences at Bath Spa University and as research associate at UCL-Institute of Education (IoE).
+I also have extensive experience of working as a Social Development Consultant in the International Development sector in South Asia, specialising on ares of gender, social exclusion, education and migration for organizations ranging from the World Bank, DFID, Overseas Development Institute and Save the Children, UK.

-I hold a PhD in Sociology, from the University of Warwick and Post Graduate degrees in Sociology from (Delhi University) and in International Development (LSE).
-I have also worked as a Lecturer at Bath Spa University and as a Research Associate at UCL-Institute of Education.
+I hold a PhD in Sociology, from the University of Warwick and Masters degrees in Sociology from (Delhi School of Economics) and in International Development (LSE).

-Current research interests: Education and extremism in the UK, Gender relations and representations in the global south, Muslim girlhoods, Third world feminism(s)
+Research interests: Education and extremism in the UK, Gender relations and representations in South-Asia and South Asian diaspora, Muslim girlhoods, Third world feminism(s)

 Teaching: I currently convene the UG Module SO244 - Educational Inequalities https://warwick.ac.uk/services/aro/dar/quality/modules/undergraduate/so/so244/

-In the autumn term (2018), I will also be convening an interdisciplinary module called South Asia in Britain offered by the Institute of Advanced Teaching and Learning (IATL) https://warwick.ac.uk/fac/cross_fac/iatl/activities/modules/ugmodules/southasiainbritain/
+In the autumn term (2018), I will also be convening an interdisciplinary module called South Asia in Britain (IL030) offered for the Institute of Advanced Teaching and Learning (IATL) https://warwick.ac.uk/fac/cross_fac/iatl/activities/modules/ugmodules/southasiainbritain/

 Hussain, Saba (2019) Contemporary Muslim Girlhoods in India: Social Justice, Identity and Agency, Routledge: Oxford (under contract)